Understand the signs of a bad partnership before you take steps to end it.

 "Partner dissolutions are a lot like divorces in that they're notorious for becoming adversarial," Gage said.
 Jumping into litigation can cost hundreds of thousands of dollars and hurt a lot of people in the process.
-"A mediation has the advantage of being private and collaborative, even at the end."
+"Mediation has the advantage of being private and collaborative, even at the end."

 If you decide to dissolve your partnership, a third-party mediator will help partners come together to collaborate one last time.
 Ultimately, this can save your business and protect your employees.

-When you're in a murky partnership, remember the two-car metaphor.
-Well-nurtured teamwork will aid your business journey while providing empathy you won't find elsewhere.
+When you're in a partnership, remember the two-car metaphor.
+Well-nurtured teamwork will aid your business journey.
 But without proper care, you'll hit speed bumps and roadblocks, and potentially a dead end.
 With the right tools and agreements, you'll find you can make your business partnership seamless, even enjoyable.

 Partnership dissolution FAQs